Basavaraja-MS/auttocommit/README.md

    TIP: To check status use "tail -f nohup.out"

 TODO:
-2. user name passowrd handling guidelines
+* user name passowrd handling guidelines
-3. For running background use 'exec' or write background sckip
+* For running background use 'exec' or write background sckip
+* Create a function which checks all prerequisites things if not found do the above chages with user permission